-Coeducational activity designed for beginning and intermediate yoga students.
-A program designed to improve flexibility and reduce stress by learning a series of poses and focusing on proper breathing techniques.
-May be repeated three times for credit.
+Coeducational activity designed for beginning yoga students.
+The emphasis will be on physical alignment and form, accessing postures through the use of props.
+This is a program designed to improve flexibility and reduce stress by learning a series of poses and focusing on the proper breathing techniques.
 This course has the option of a letter grade or pass/no pass.
-Previously listed as PE 62.
+Previously listed as KIN 62.